knative/docs/blog/articles/set-up-a-local-knative-environment-with-kind.md

 ---
-Title: 'How to set up a local Knative environment up in no time flat'
+Title: 'How to set up a local Knative environment with KinD and without DNS headaches'
 Author: Leon Stigter
 Author handle: https://twitter.com/retgits
 Date: ''